fruitsamples/Metronome/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-Mac OS X 10.5.3, Xcode 3.1, iPhone OS 2.0
+Mac OS X 10.5.6, Xcode 3.1, iPhone OS 3.0

 ===========================================================================
 RUNTIME REQUIREMENTS:

-Mac OS X 10.5.3, iPhone OS 2.0
+Mac OS X 10.5.6, iPhone OS 3.0

 ===========================================================================
 PACKAGING LIST:

 MetronomeAppDelegate.h
 MetronomeAppDelegate.m
 UIApplication's delegate.
-On start up, this object receives the applicationDidFinishLaunching: delegate message and creates an instance of RootViewController.
-The RootViewController in turn creates an instance of MetronomeViewController and installs its view (the front side of the application) as a subview of the application's window.
+On start up, this object receives the applicationDidFinishLaunching: delegate message and creates an instance of MetronomeViewController and installs its view (the front side of the application) as a subview of the application's window.
 The MetronomeAppDelegate is also in charge of saving and restoring the user's time signature preference in user defaults.

-RootViewController.h
-RootViewController.m
-Top-level view controller in the Metronome application.
-It causes the primary UI of the Metronome application to be loaded and responds to user actions to flip from the primary interface to the preferences interface and back.
-It also keeps this application from rotating in response to device orientation changes.

 MetronomeViewController.h
 MetronomeViewController.m
-Controls the Metronome view, which is loaded from MetronomeView.nib.
-It also installs the "i" button, which displays the application preferences.
+Creates and controls the Metronome view.

 MetronomeView.h
 MetronomeView.m